 Example: Student has not completed any computer courses but can show sufficient knowledge through completed coursework and use of Blackboard or other online tools.

 Student receives a passing score on a computer literacy test.

 Example: Prior to being awarded a degree, the student takes and passes a test of sufficient rigor to satisfy the requirement.

 The challenge test will determine if you successfully meet the criteria for computer literacy.

-You will have 60 days from the registration date to complete the tests.
-There are two chances to pass the series of tests.
+You will have 14 days from the time you create your test account to complete the tests.
+There are three chances to pass the series of tests.
 If you pass the first time, you do not need to complete the optional training or the retest.